Unispace365/ds_cinder/README.md

 -  You'll need some environment variables set:
    - CINDER_086 points to the unzipped 0.8.6 cinder distribution folder ([Version 0.8.6 for VC 2013](http://libcinder.org/releases/cinder_0.8.6_vc2013.zip)).

    - DS_PLATFORM_086 points to the root of this repository.

-   - DS_CINDER_GSTREAMER_1-0 points to the root directory of Gstreamer (if your project uses Gstreamer video) e.g. c:/gstreamer/1.0/x86/

 Use the project generator to create a new project.
 This will make a copy of the "full_starter" example project, which contains all the projects you'll need to get started (PDF, Video, etc) and a bare-bones app structure.